Compare quotes from leading insurers

 Coverage breadth: Group Personal Accident Insurance is mainly for lump sum compensation in the event of disablement, paralysis, or death.
 It’s most useful as a lump sum benefit if a worker becomes disabled, and finds it difficult or even impossible to find employment.
 The insurance payout is thus critical to cover medical expenses and other costs of living when the employee is unable to support themselves.

-However, what’s for sure is that you can save up to 25% on premiums with Provide.
-Our digital operating model creates lower overheads, and we pass every dollar saved back to our clients.
+You can save up to 25% on premiums with Provide.
+Our digital operating model creates lower overheads, and we pass these savings back to our clients.
 Speak with us today to get a quick quote.